How to Manage Unexpected Medical Bills

-If you or someone in your family has had a medical emergency or long-term medical situation, you may be dealing with physical recovery and significant medical bills.
-Many Americans who find themselves owing thousands of dollars to medical facilities and doctors struggle to balance physical and fiscal recovery.
+If you or someone in your family has had a medical emergency or long-term medical situation, you may be dealing with the challenging one-two punch of both physical recovery and significant medical bills.

 Review medical bills for accuracy

-Double check your insurance policy to see what bills they will cover
+Review your insurance policy to see what's covered

 Contact your medical providers to see if you are eligible for an assistance program